Leustad/flask_app_structure/README.md

 This folder structure is for Large Applications similar to how it's shown ['here'](http://flask.pocoo.org/docs/0.12/patterns/packages/ "Flask LArge Applications")

+Ofcourse you will have to adjust this to your needs as you know every project requires differents files/folders.

 ### How To

 Just Run the shell script at the root of your project before creating any files.
 It requires an app name.